 Being designed for all audiences, industry sectors and organization types, from the smallest schools and nonprofits to the largest agencies and corporations (regardless of their degree of cybersecurity sophistication), Cybersecurity Framework (CSF) 2.0 is the tool for you.
 It outlines key items for organizational and management priorities as well as technical considerations for secure implementation.

 CSF 2.0 identifies a complete framework in just 32 pages, and recommends 108 essential controls.
 Imagine this: you can implement just 2 controls per week and change your security posture from a slouch into a rigid attention.
-Once you realize that it is not an unsurmountable challenge, you can start the trip on your road to a secure future.

 This workshop will guide participants though navigation of the CSF 2.0 spreadsheet to create their own Top-10 list of goals using the leader’s methodology for identifying and ranking the priorities among the 108 goals.